danbrough/ipfs_mobile/README.md

 There is plenty more in my [KIPFS](https://github.com/danbrough/kipfs/tree/master/impl/android)  project.

-For an introduction to how the go code works, `cd kipfs_go && go run demo/kipfs_demo.go`.
+For an introduction to how the go code works, `cd go && go run demo/kipfs_demo.go`.